Concentration of posterior probabilities and normalized L0 criteria

 model selection, Bayes factors, high-dimensional inference, consistency, uncertainty quantification, $L_0$ penalty, model misspecification

-Selecting a probability model from a candidate set and quantifying the selection uncertainty are two fundamental tasks in Statistics.
+Selecting a probability model and quantifying the associated uncertainty are two fundamental tasks in Statistics.
 In Bayesian model selection (BMS), given models and priors one obtains posterior model probabilities that guide model choice and measure the (Bayesian) certainty on that choice.
-It is however not clear how such posterior probabilities are related to the frequentist probability of selecting the optimal model (defined below). $L_0$ penalties are also powerful selection criteria, but it is less clear how to portray uncertainty.
+It is interesting to understand how such posterior probabilities are related to the frequentist probability of selecting the optimal model (defined below). $L_0$ penalties are also powerful selection criteria, but it is less clear how to portray uncertainty.
 Suppose one selects the model optimizing the Bayesian information criterion (BIC, \cite{schwarz:1978}), how is one to measure the certainty about that choice?
-Given the connection between the BIC and Bayes factors, it is tempting to define a pseudo-posterior probability by exponentiating the negative BIC and normalizing across models (so pseudo-probabilities add up to 1).
+Given the connection between the BIC and Bayes factors, it is tempting to define a pseudo-posterior probability via a normalized $L_0$ criterion (defined below).
 Again the question is how do these pseudo-probabilities relate to frequentist selection probabilities.

-Our goal is to help understand when can one hope to recover the optimal model and at what rate, emphasizing simple principles.
-This is achieved by synthesizing current results and outlining a contruction that is then used to offer new insights, in particular on caveats with asymptotically-optimal sparse priors / $L_0$ penalties in high-dimensional problems.
-The key element is studying the posterior concentration (PC) of model probabilities and of normalized $L_0$ criteria on any other subset of models.
-A simple but fully general result shows that, when such concentration occurs, one can trivially bound frequentist selection probabilities.
-The latter result validates the use of posterior probabilities and normalized $L_0$ criteria from a frequentist standpoint, at least asymptotically.